 A grease analysis reads the amount of iron present in the grease, and the rate that the iron level is increasing in each axis.
 Some buildup of iron naturally happens over time.
 Under normal operation, routine grease changes will keep iron levels within a safe operating range.

 The red flag comes when there's a spike in the iron content of one or more axes.
 If a drive is misaligned, for example, the iron levels for that axis will rise at a higher rate than the others.
+In this sample readout, s multi-axis grease analysis summary shows abnormal iron levels for the L-axis, indicating potential wear on the drive.
 If left alone, high iron content not only serves as a symptom, it also becomes a factor that can degrade the drive at an exponential rate.

 Gathering grease samples for analysis is simple, quick, and does not require an onsite service call.
 At Yaskawa, we offer our customers a kit to draw their own grease samples and send them to us for analysis.

 The results of a multi-axis grease analysis can help you determine the proper countermeasure.
 When the result is beyond the safe operating range for the gear reducer, we recommend the following diagnostic steps: